Combodo/iTop/readme.txt

 1. ABOUT THIS RELEASE
    ==================
 Thank you for downloading the seventh packaged release of iTop.
-This version is the first complete version of iTop: it aims at being really used professionaly.
+This version is the first complete version of iTop: it aims at being really used professionally.

-Additional documentation can be dowloaded from http://www.combodo.com/itop, in the topic 'support':
+Additional documentation can be downloaded from http://www.combodo.com/itopdocumentation
  - User guide
  - Administrator guide
+ - Customization guide
  - How to upgrade from previous versions

 iTop is released under the GPL (v3) license.
 (Check license.txt in this directory).